random9s/Javafun/README.md

-# Application for New League of Legeneds Players
+# Application for New League of Legends Players

 > Init